 In the past a legal notice of estoppel always contained both the estoppel statement noted above plus the full text of the bond resolution.
-Due to rising publication costs, it is now customary to publish a summary legal notice of estoppel which includes the estoppel statement, the bond resolution title, a very brief description of the specific object or purpose or class of objects or purposes (i.e., the capital project), the maximum estimated cost of same, the plan of financing of same (including how much cash and how many bonds), and the period of probable usefulness, as well as an indication as to where the full text may be examined.
+Due to rising publication costs, it is now customary to publish a summary legal notice of estoppel which includes the estoppel statement, the bond resolution title, a very brief description of the specific object or purpose or class of objects or purposes (i.e., the capital project), the maximum estimated cost of same, the plan of financing of same, including how much cash, and how many bonds, and the period of probable usefulness, as well as an indication as to where the full text may be examined.
 The use of a summary form of this notice is authorized in Section 81.00 of the LFL.

-If a summary of such resolution is published, such summary must list the specific or class or classes of objects or purposes for which the obligations to be authorized by such resolution are to be issued together with the period or periods of probable usefulness and the amount of obligations to be issued for each such specific or class of objects or purposes, SEQRA status and in addition, such summary must state an office of the County where the resolution summarized thereby is to be available for public inspection.
-Such resolution must be kept available for public inspection at such office during normal business hours for 20 days following the publication of such summary.
+If a summary of such resolution is published, such summary must list the specific or class or classes of objects or purposes for which the obligations to be authorized by such resolution are to be issued together with the period or periods of probable usefulness, SEQRA status, and the amount of obligations to be issued for each such specific or class of objects or purposes, and in addition, such summary must state an office of the Fire District where the resolution summarized thereby is to be available for public inspection.
+Such resolution must be kept available for public inspection at such office during normal business hours for twenty (20) days following the publication of such summary.

-Such publication is to be in the official newspaper or newspapers of the County or if there be no such newspaper or newspapers, then in such newspaper or newspapers having a general circulation in the County as the County Legislature shall designate (usually within the text of the bond resolution).
+Such publication is to be in the official newspaper or newspapers of the Fire District or if there be no such newspaper or newspapers, then in such newspaper or newspapers having a general circulation in the Fire District as the Board of Fire Commissioners shall designate (usually within the text of the bond resolution).

 Timing.
-There is no timing requirement as to how quickly an estoppel notice must be published after adoption of a bond resolution effective immediately.
-While it is legal to contract for a project during the estoppel period, it is generally not recommended until the 20-day estoppel period has elapsed.
+There is no timing requirement as to how quickly an estoppel notice must be published after passage of the proposition in the case of Fire District bond resolutions subject to a successful mandatory referendum.
+In the case of such Fire District, the notice can be published any time after a successful vote, but never before.
+While it is legal to contract for a project during the estoppel period, it is generally not recommended until the twenty-day estoppel period has elapsed.
 Why?
-Because estoppel protects the County and its debt obligations from any validity challenge, other than on constitutional grounds once the 20-day period after publication has elapsed.
+Because estoppel protects the Fire District and its debt obligations from any validity challenge, other than on constitutional grounds once the twenty-day period after publication has elapsed.
 Thus, any procedural error inadvertently occurring in the process of authorization may not be used to challenge the borrowing after estoppel has passed.
-The 20-day estoppel period begins to run on the date of publication.
-Thus, the sooner it is published, the better.
+The twenty (20) day estoppel period begins to run on the date of publication.
+Thus, the sooner it is able to be published, the better.
 The estoppel notice is usually drafted by bond counsel.

-If the obligations issued pursuant to a resolution published in the manner described above contain a recital in substantially the form prescribed in Section 52.00 of the LFL, such recital binds the County issuing such obligations, and 20 days after such resolution has been published and after such obligations have been purchased in good faith and for fair value by any person, the validity of such obligations cannot be questioned by such County or any taxpayer thereof in any court (unless the County has violated a provision of the State Constitution).
-Thus, both the County and the purchasers of its debt are protected by estoppel.
+If the obligations issued pursuant to a resolution published in the manner described above contain a recital in substantially the form prescribed in Section 52.00 of the LFL, such recital binds the Fire District issuing such obligations, and twenty (20) days after such resolution has been published and such obligations have been purchased in good faith and for fair value by any person, the validity of such obligations cannot be questioned by such Fire District or any taxpayer thereof in any court (unless the Fire District has violated a provision of the State Constitution).
+Thus, both the issuer and the purchaser are protected by estoppel.